Fikriye: Emotional relationship

-Mysterious death
+Death

+Atatürk became the first President of Turkey following the proclamation of the Republic on 29 October 1923.

-Fikriye was wounded by a firearm in front of the Çankaya Mansion, official residence of President Mustafa Kemal Atatürk, on 21 May 1924.
+Latife was jealous of Fikriye and demanded that she leave the Çankaya Mansion, the official residence of the President; Fikriye finally left in a carriage on 21 May 1924.
+According to official accounts, she shot herself - it seems - with a pistol that Atatürk had given her as a present.
 She died after nine days in the State Hospital in Ankara on 31 May.

 The prosecutor launched an investigation to clear up the cause of her death.
-The investigation was prescribed after 30 years, but was twice enlarged for 30 years each.
-After 90 years, it finally abated leaving the case mysterious whether suicide or homicide.
+The investigation was proscribed after 30 years, and was again prolonged for 30 years twice.
+After 90 years, the case was finally abated leaving open the cause of death, be that suicide or homicide.

 The site of her grave is unknown.

 Aftermath

-Around eleven years after her death, she was registered as Zeynep Fikriye Özdincer by her brother Ali Enver, who adopted the family name Özdincer following the enactment of the Surname Law in Turkey in 1934.
+Around 11 years after her death, she was registered as Zeynep Fikriye Özdincer by her brother Ali Enver, who adopted the family name Özdincer following the enactment of the Surname Law in Turkey in 1934.

 Not much is known officially about her.
-There are only 26 documents, which are dated mostly between 1920 and 1923, at the Presidential Archives related to her.
+There are only 26 documents, which are dated mostly between 1920 and 1923, in the Presidential Archives related to her.